shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Joshua Ness](https://unsplash.com/@theexplorerdad?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/human-mentor?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

-^ Mentors are there to answer your questions and to point out how to write better code.
+^ Firstly: Mentors! :up: Mentors are there to answer your questions and to point out how to write better code.
 Keep in mind they are volunteers that want you to excel. :smile:

 ---